gkns/truenas-power-outage-automation/README.md

 ## Architecture

 **NOTE**: Both the TrueNAS and pikvm are connected to the same dumb UPS (that lasts approximately 15 minutes.)
 And the two routers that are monitored are directly connected to wall power.
-Although the whole setup is covered by a larger home inverter UPS.
-So this system will likely kick-in only if the outage lasts longer than 3 hours.
-But this automation is tested by manually disconnecting power to the routers that are monitored by the automation.
+The main router and switch which handles network connectivity, DHCP, DNS etc. are connected to a DC-UPS which lasts much longer (~3 hours).
+Additionally the whole setup is covered by a larger home inverter UPS.
+So this system will likely kick-in only if the outage lasts longer than 3-4 hours.
+This automation is tested by manually disconnecting power to the routers that are monitored.

 1. **Shutdown (Home Assistant):** Monitors two wall-connected routers (Archer AX10) via ICMP.
 If both routers drop offline for 2 minutes, Home asisstant confirms a grid power failure, dispatches an email alert, and initiates a graceful shutdown of the TrueNAS host via an SSH tunnel and `midclt`.
 (The new websocket APIs for TrueNAS are cumbersome for home-asistant, hence the `midclt`)

 2. **Wake (PiKVM):** Runs a persistent systemd watchdog daemon.
 Once utility power is restored (confirmed by the wall routers coming back online) while TrueNAS is safely powered off, the PiKVM broadcasts a Wake-on-LAN (WOL) packet to boot the storage array.

 ## Repository Structure